Richard Wünsch

 Richard Wünsch (1 June 1869 in Wiesbaden – 17 May 1915 at Iłża) was a German classical philologist.

-He studied classical philology at the University of Marburg, receiving his doctorate in 1893.
+He studied classical philology primarily at the University of Marburg, and also at the Universities of Berlin and Bonn.
+He received his doctorate in 1893.
 Following graduation, he spent two years on an extended study trip to Paris, Spain, Italy and Greece.
 He obtained his habilitation in Breslau, and in 1902 was appointed professor of classical philology at the University of Giessen.
 Later on, he held professorships at the universities of Königsberg (from 1907) and Münster (from 1913).
-In World War I he died at Iłża, while serving as a battalion leader during an assault on the Russian army.
+During World War I, he died at Iłża at the age of 45, while serving as a battalion leader during an assault on the Russian army.

+Career

+Wünsch supported his doctoral adviser Albrecht Dieterich on the latter's theory of manuum vellatio.
+Wünsch noted that this ritual had been indigenous to the Roman worship of Fides.

+Wünsch also was a collector of curse tablets.
+He had the Kaklık diptych curse tablet in his collection, but it is unknown why he did not comment on it.